cyannee/ID_Assg1/ID_10259855H_Cyanne_Assg1_website/README.md

 features:
 - brand name
-- contact and social media information
+- contact and social media information - clicking on the social media icons will lead you to their social media profiles
 - about us page
-- tour page
+- tour page - button which allows you to buy tickets
-- merch page
+- merch page - hovering over a product will show a button 'Add to Cart'
+- contact page
 - easy to navigate menu bar